How a Single Phrase Defined the War on Terror

 The president is commander-in-chief of the armed forces, but the White House needs Congress’s permission to use military force abroad for any operation lasting longer than sixty days.
 Lawmakers can declare war, giving the president broad powers, but that practice is effectively obsolete; Congress issued its last official declaration of war during World War II.
 Alternatively, Congress can pass a law authorizing a narrower scope of military operations.
 AUMF laws serve as that authorization, and they typically restrict military action to specific locations and, often, time frames.
 The 2001 AUMF, however, is so broad that it has been compared to declarations of war and is arguably, in one respect, even broader: the enemy is described, rather than named.

-Its open-ended nature means that the 2001 law is still operational and that it has been used to justify some of the most significant national security policy and military operations since 9/11.
+Its open-ended nature means that the 2001 law has been used to justify some of the most significant national security policy and military operations since 9/11.

 Drafted in the hours after the 9/11 attacks and passed three days later, the sixty-word resolution authorized the president to take action against those responsible for the attacks on September 11: